iamkucuk/ahc_olsr/docs/olsr/results.rst

 Despite these limitations, the results obtained from this study strongly support the hypothesis that the OLSR algorithm is an efficient and adaptable solution for routing in mobile ad-hoc networks.
 The significant reduction in broadcast messages and the algorithm's ability to quickly adjust to topology changes demonstrate its potential for improving network performance and reliability.

+While the algorithm's performance was a great improvement over earlier approaches for MANETs, it is important to note that the OLSR algorithm is not without its limitations.
+The algorithm's reliance on periodic HELLO and TC messages for topology discovery and maintenance can introduce overhead, especially in large networks with high mobility.
+Additionally, the MPR selection process may not always result in the optimal set of MPRs, leading to potential inefficiencies in message forwarding.
+Other than that, modern networks like IoT networks, and VANETs, have different requirements than the traditional MANETs, and the OLSR algorithm may not be the best choice for these networks.
+For example, selection of MPRs may not be the best choice for IoT networks, where energy efficiency is more important than message overhead.
+It's also bad for privacy, as the entire network topology is known by every node in the network.